JupSys/kegs/doc/README.compile.txt

 sudo sysctl  kern.sysv.shmall=131072            # in 4KB pages Total mem: 512MB

-Windows WIN32 build instructions (Windows 10 and later)
+Windows WIN64 build instructions (Windows 10 and later)
 -------------------------------------------------------

 KEGS is easy to compile, but you must install Visual Studio (Community Edition) first, which is free.  https://visualstudio.microsoft.com/vs/community/ I'm using the 2022 version.
+The executable in the KEGS release was built on Windows 10 for 64-bit Windows.

 Open a PowerShell (or any terminal window) and go to where you unpacked the KEGS source: